 Our experienced team consists of biotherapeutics developers, entrepreneurs, innovative gene therapy scientists and clinicians to execute our platform, product design and development and commercialization strategies.
 Collectively, our team has more than 100 years of combined experience in the field of viral vector gene therapy, including leadership of over 30 clinical trials from Phase 1 through Phase 3 and product approval.
-We are led by our Chief Executive Officer and co-founder, David Kirn, M.D., who has over 25 years of experience creating and growing therapeutic platform companies.
-Our Executive Chairman, John Milligan, Ph.D., is the former CEO and President of Gilead Sciences.
+We are led by our Chief Executive Officer and co-founder, David Kirn, M.D., who has over 25 years of experience creating and growing therapeutic platform companies, including viral vector gene therapy and oncolytic virus technologies, and advising on the design, preclinical translation and clinical development of viral vector gene therapeutics for leading life science companies, such as Onyx Pharmaceuticals, Novartis International AG, Pfizer Inc., Bayer AG and Biogen Inc. Our Executive Chairman, John Milligan, Ph.D., is the former CEO and President of Gilead Sciences, where he spent over 29 years scaling the company and commercializing numerous transformative therapies across multiple disease areas.
 Our Chief Scientific Advisor and co-founder, David Schaffer, Ph.D., pioneered the application of directed evolution to the capsid of AAV vectors 20 years ago.
-Our Chief Operating Officer and Chief Technical Officer, Fred Kamal, Ph.D., has over 25 years of industry experience in product manufacturing and quality, including most recently with AveXis, Inc. where he was a key contributor to the development and biologics license application (BLA) for the AAV product Zolgensma.
+Our Chief Operating Officer and Chief Technical Officer, Fred Kamal, Ph.D., has over 25 years of industry experience in product manufacturing and quality, including most recently with AveXis, Inc. where he was a key contributor to the development and biologics license application ("BLA") for the AAV product Zolgensma (onasemnogene abeparvovec).
+Our Chief Medical Officer, Robert S. Fishman, M.D., brings over 20 years of clinical trial execution and product development experience in biopharmaceutical commercial execution and strategic initiatives.